luciotato/create-contract-cli/README.md

 ## Road Map

-* --target:ES2015 => Create a node v10 compatible cli

-Today there's a requisite of node v13 because the generated code uses type:module & ES2020 imports.
-Next step will be to create a ES2015 CommonJS compatible cli to remove node version requisites

 * --target ts => Create a .ts cli

-The generated cli is easily expandible.
-I'll be nice if the tool can generate a .ts based cli to allow expansion form a solid base
+ It will be nice if the tool can generate a .ts based cli to allow expansion form a type-checked base

 * Parse AssemblyScript contracts